teamdeeson/cdd-demo/README.md

 # Getting started

 1. Make sure you have the following global dependencies installed: php, composer, docker and docker-sync installed on your local machine.
+For drush to work with Docker, you'll need to add the following line to your `/etc/hosts` file: `127.0.0.1 docker.local`

 2. Clone the repo to a folder called cdd-demo (the folder name is important!)